 Abitur exam / vocational baccalaureate diploma (Fachabitur)

-Eight-week basic internship, which must be completed and certified in full by September 28th, 2020 at the latest (start of lectures for the 20/21 winter semester).
+Eight-week basic internship, which must be completed and certified at the latest by the start of the program.
 If you will not be able to complete your internship before the start of lectures, please submit a provisional certification from the company for registration purposes.

 The internship should teach content related to the areas of media technology, design or business administration.